Building an agent? Use the SDK.

 Your agent describes a change as a lazy edit snippet (just the changed lines, with

 // ... existing code ... markers).
 Fast Apply merges that snippet into the original file and returns the result.98% accuracy.
 Sub-second latency on typical files.
-This is the same approach Cursor uses.Full guide →WarpGrep: how it works
+This is the same approach Cursor uses.Unlike str_replace, the agent never re-reads the file or reproduces source code verbatim.Edit format is one of the highest-leverage variables in agent performance.
+Can Boluk’s 15-LLM benchmark found Grok Code jumped from 6.7% to 68.3% just by changing how edits were expressed, no retraining.Full guide →WarpGrep: how it works

 WarpGrep: how it works